22/09 6:30 PM

 Berlin, for instance, has developed a tradition of hosting a 'fan mile' in the heart of the city.
 For Euro 2024 it is planning "the mother of all fan miles" in front of the iconic Brandenburg Gate, which will be turned into "the biggest goal in the world".

 Euro 2024 has already broken new ground by being the first European Championship to make sustainability a key component of its scheduling.
-The group stage has been arranged with three regional clusters to ensure fans can easily travel from venue to venue by public transport.
+The group stage has been arranged with three regional clusters to ensure fans can easily travel from venue to venue by public transport, and that they and teams are not unnecessarily crisscrossing the country.

 Expect sunshine, face paint, fun and loads of football!